 - You don’t mind putting down a cash deposit to begin building credit.

 If you have fair credit or a good score, on the other hand, you can qualify for unsecured credit cards with much better rates and terms.
 With that in mind, you should only get a soft pull card if you have no other option.

 Best soft pull credit cards

+If you need to build credit or control spending and are set on avoiding a hard credit inquiry, a handful of true soft pull credit cards are worth considering.
 Although they offer next to nothing in the way of rewards or perks, these secured card options all report to the national credit bureaus and do not require a hard inquiry.

 Here are some of your best (and only) soft pull credit card options:

 OpenSky Secured Visa Credit Card: Best for low annual fee

 While it doesn’t offer any rewards or meaningful cardholder perks, the OpenSky® Secured Visa® Credit Card lets applicants get approved with no credit check required.
 However, a security deposit is required as collateral, and cardholders have to pay an annual fee of $35.

 Self Visa Credit Card: Best for building credit

 The Self-Credit Builder Account with Secured Visa® Credit Card is another secured credit card that lets you start building credit over time.
 This card is available to users of the Self credit-builder loan who have at least $100 built up in savings and have made at least three months of on-time payments.
 There’s no credit check when you apply, but cardholders do have to pay a $25 annual fee that is deducted from their savings balance and credit limit.